Ninosha/scheduler/README.md

 # GCP Task Scheduler
- GCP Task Scheduler is a python module that is used to modify files in bucket and save updated bucket to cloud storage and Postgres database.
+ GCP Task Scheduler is a python module that is used to modify files in bucket and save to updated bucket to cloud storage and Postgres database.
 - Module contains CRUD: create, read, update and delete functionalities.
 - Cloud Composer/Apache Airflow is a listener and is triggered when file content is updated and dag triggers a cloud function as a response.